-When you install FileMaker Server, you are given the option to install the FileMaker supported version of PHP.
-If you already have a PHP engine installed and configured and you want to add only the FileMaker API for PHP, then manually install the FileMaker API for PHP class to make it available to your PHP scripts.
+When you install FileMaker Server, the FileMaker supported version of PHP is installed.
+If you have a different PHP engine installed and configured and you want to add only the FileMaker API for PHP, then manually install the FileMaker API for PHP class to make it available to your PHP scripts.
+Use the CLI to disable the FileMaker supported version of PHP.
+See CLI Help.

-If you did not install the FileMaker supported version of PHP, be sure to do the following configuration tasks on your version of the PHP engine:
+If you are using your own PHP engine, be sure to do the following configuration tasks on your version of the PHP engine:

-- Enable the cURL module in php.ini. - Specify the location of the FileMaker API for PHP in the include_path variable in php.ini. - If you are accessing databases that contain dates and times, install the pear date package.
+- Enable the cURL module in php.ini. - Specify the location of the FileMaker API for PHP in the include path variable in php.ini. - If you are accessing databases that contain dates and times, install the pear date package.